department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-UX-Monitoring.md

 **Product/UX:** Jared Pace [Jared.pace@agile6.com] & Evelyn Hilbrich Davis [evelyn@cityfriends.tech]

 ## Background
 We are monitoring the 1.0 and 1.1 release of the new Toxic Exposure feature for the 526ez, starting at 5% in late August 2024.
+By tracking interactions and gathering feedback, we will identify any issues with TE early so we can make data-driven improvements.
 - This report will document Medallia survey, GA4, and Data Dog data over the course of the release.
 - We are considering adding Contact Center as a data source to capture the feedback of Veterans calling for help on TE.
 - Relevant tickets: [(#90466)](https://app.zenhub.com/workspaces/disability-benefits-experience-team-1-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/90466) and [(#88714)](https://app.zenhub.com/workspaces/disability-benefits-experience-team-1-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/88714)

-### Goals
-We are monitoring the TE release to ensure it meets user expectations and performs effectively in real-world scenarios.
-By tracking interactions and gathering feedback, we will identify any issues early so we can make data-driven improvements.

 **Note:** We will be responsive to the release, updating our monitoring approach as we learn more/better!